gvwilson/thirdbit/src/fiction/santas/outline.md

     second attack by robots ("Give us the wherever code for The Building!");
     escape through Santa Hotep's wherever.

--   Chapter 5:
+-   Chapter 5 "A Last-Minute Rescue":
     life raft and sharks;
     rescue by Clausbeard;
     Clausbeard is taking supplies somewhere;
     Greenwood makes a snide remark about him being a freighter captain now;
     Clausbeard is about to explain but is stopped by the parrot.

--   Chapter 6:
+-   Chapter 6 "Some Explanations":
     Explain what flips are and that Sensei Tumbly is leading the opposition;
     back story about Clausbeard and Santa Greenwood's decision to lead a different life (foreshadowing Greenwood's later sympathy for Finner);
     Santa Hood turns the zap gun on Finner: is he a robot substituted when he wandered off in the pyramid?

--   Chapter 7:
+-   Chapter 7 "An Airborne Attack":
     Finner convinces Hood he's real
     (thinks briefly about letting her check his heartbeat but that would be too embarrassing);
     airship attacks (trying to intercept supplies / get the wherever code for The Building);